Eeeeeeeww! Disgusting Sandwiches!

 Watch our movie below:

-For our new Big Question about Grace Darling and Amelia Earhart, pupils were asked to make something that flies and something that floats.
-We had a hot-air balloon, planes, kites, boats, rafts, catapults and rockets.
-We even saw some clips showing how well they flew and floated.
+For our new Big Question about Grace Darling, pupils were asked to use their engineering skills and make something that floats.
+We had a fleet of boats and floating craft, including a lifeboat!
+We borrowed the water container form Sheep class today and checked if they could float.
+They all passed the floating test!
 Well done to all pupils and parents who completed the task.
 It was a super start to our History question!

 Our meerkat mob looked fantastic today in their World Book Day costumes.
 Thank you to parents for making such a fantastic effort.
 It was super hard to choose a costume winner in Year 2!